kaelynn-rose/RecipeEDA/README.md

 * Salt intake should be less than 5g per day

-### Process
+### CRISP-DM Process

-Business understanding –
+Business understanding – A business centered on healthy eating and recipes could use this data to increase how they prioritize nutrition in their own recipes and see what recipe features result in higher user engagement.

-Data understanding –
+Data understanding – This dataset provides data from over 38,000 recipes on the largest and most viewed recipe website (Allrecipes.com)

-Data preparation –
+Data preparation – Data was cleaned to remove null values and reformatted to be easy to use.

-Modeling –
+Modeling – Exploratory data analysis and hypothesis testing was applied to see whether recipes meet nutrition guidelines and whether recipe category affects nutrition.

-Evaluation –
+Evaluation – The hypothesis testing would best serve a company's business goals by allowing them to compare which types of recipes influence different nutritional components.

-Deployment –
+Deployment – The hypothesis testing could be implemented in a tool for users to see where their recipe scores in various nutritional areas, helping them make healthy dietary choices and improving user engagement.

 ## Data Preparation